benjymous/annotations/sandman/sandman.01.md

 he often uses it as a source, and bases an entire later issue around the play.

-Page 40 Panel 5:  Morpheus' thoughts - hard to see, because (in my copy, at least) the colouration is rather odd - but the thought reads, "And I have showed him fear..."
+Page 40 Panel 5:  Morpheus' thoughts - hard to see, because (in my copy, at least) the coloration is rather odd - but the thought reads, "And I have showed him fear..."
 This may be only speculation, but to me this seems reminiscent of a T.S.
 Eliot quote, from his poem "The Wasteland".
 The quote reads, "..I will show you fear in a handful of dust."
-I was reminded of this on first reading, and then, on further investigation of Morpheus' actions directly preceeding this, on page 37, was rewarded with the final panel - and those grains falling from his hand, if I am not entirely mistaken, are sand.
+I was reminded of this on first reading, and then, on further investigation of Morpheus' actions directly preceding this, on page 37, was rewarded with the final panel - and those grains falling from his hand, if I am not entirely mistaken, are sand.
 (And I have showed him fear in a handful of sand.)
 In fact, I think it should be 'shown' in that form, the pluperfect (I show, I was showing, I showed, I have shown?).
 Let us consult the might of the OED and see if Gaiman is, indeed, guilty of the carnal sin of bad grammar... no; all is absolved; our deity is returned to infallibility; Showed or Shown are both acceptable.

 Contributors include:
     Originally written and Edited by Greg Morrow jasona@sco.COM ( Convincing simulation )